 Like an optometrist, ophthalmologists in Canada are also overseen by provincial/territorial boards that ensure their qualifications are up to date.
 Optometrists and ophthalmologists work together to deliver a high level of care to patients, with optometrists often referring patients who require medical or surgical treatment to a local ophthalmologist.

-For a complete eye exam and eye fitting with an FYidoctors optometrist and optician, book an appointment at a Visique location near you.
+For a complete eye exam and eye fitting with a Visique optometrist and optician, book an appointment at a Visique location near you.